“My current thinking is that the human condition is just one experience in a vast, living universe which we only perceive a tiny fraction of.”

 Lisa Nilsson recreates anatomical cross-sections from small rolls of paper with a technique called “quilling”.
 The structures generated through this strongly resemble the look and feel of real bone tissue.

-Dutch movie director Tom Six (Alkmaar, the Netherlands, 1973) is best known for his horror trilogy ‘The Human Centipede’ – a cult movie so shocking it has been banned in several countries.
-I was interested in learning more about the person behind this controversial work of film-art so I asked Tom what inspired him to make this, and how he really feels about the inevitable human end of human life that comes with death.
+Dutch movie director Tom Six is best known for his horror trilogy ‘The Human Centipede’.
+I asked Tom what inspired him to make this, and how he really feels about the inevitable human end of human life that comes with death.

-Dutch artist Janno Hahn (1980) is a “typo-graphic-designer” who combines his own distinct style of typography with graphic design in his numerous projects, varying from printed typefaces to art installations.
-As he also creates tombstone designs and his work has a certain air of existentialism, I thought it was a good idea to ask Janno about his thoughts on death and the process of creating a custom made hand carved tombstone.
+Dutch artist Janno Hahn is a “typo-graphic-designer” who combines his own distinct style of typography with graphic design in his numerous projects, varying from printed typefaces to tombstones.

-Christian Fuchs (Lima, 1979) is a Peruvian artist who gives new meaning to the concept of ancestor worship.
+Christian Fuchs is a Peruvian artist who gives new meaning to the concept of ancestor worship.
 Through his photography he transforms himself into his relatives by creating self-portraits inspired by their portraits and paintings.
-He brings them back from the past, using himself as both a vessel and a canvas.
-I spoke with Christian about his intriguing family history, his various psychic experiences and the impact of the recent death of his beloved grandmother.

 Mesmerizing installations, sculptures and films are only a few of the mediums through which multidisciplinary artist Hans Op de Beeck reflects on our complex society and the universal questions of meaning and mortality that resonate within it.